JuliaLang/www.julialang.org/blog/_posts/2016-07-26-announcing-support-for-complex-domain-linear-programs-in-Convex.jl.md

 author: Ayush Pandey
 ---

-I am pleased to announce the support for complex-domain linear Programs (LPs) in Convex.jl.
+I am pleased to announce the support for complex-domain linear programs (LPs) in Convex.jl.
 As one of the *Google Summer of Code* students under *The Julia Language*, I had proposed to implement the support for complex semidefinite programming.
 In the first phase of project, I started by tackling the problem of complex-domain LPs where in first subphase, I had announced the support for complex coefficients during [JuliaCon'16](https://www.youtube.com/watch?v=fHG4uEOlMbY) and now I take this opportunity to announce the support for complex variables in LPs.

 Complex-domain LPs consist of a real linear objective function, real linear inequality constraints, and real and complex linear equality constraints.